Updated on July 10th, 2025 by Felix Martinez

 Competitive Advantages & Recession Performance

 Tootsie Roll’s competitive advantages include its product line and distribution partnerships.
-The company has built a niche with its core Tootsie Roll line and its spin-offs like Tootsie Pops, as well as the fruit-flavored versions of the classic candy.
+The company has established a niche with its core Tootsie Roll line and its spin-offs, such as Tootsie Pops, as well as the fruit-flavored versions of the classic candy.
 Tootsie Rolls are unlike any other candy in the market—just as they were over a hundred years ago when they launched—and that is something that competitors cannot replicate.

-Tootsie Roll does, however, make a very narrow assortment of candy.
-The biggest departure from its core was the Concord acquisition, which occurred nearly two decades ago.
-Keep in mind that acquisitions are not a major part of the corporate strategy.
+Tootsie Roll, however, offers a very narrow assortment of candy.
+The most significant departure from its core was the acquisition of Concord, which occurred nearly two decades ago.
+Keep in mind that acquisitions are not a substantial part of the corporate strategy.

 At the same time, the business model is fairly stable, which affords Tootsie Roll the good fortune of being fairly resistant to recessions, a key benefit when considering a dividend stock.
 The company’s earnings-per-share during and after the Great Recession are below: